 Cost to Build a Garden Wall

-- A breakdown of pricing information covering different wall dimensions and what a job such as this usually involves
+- A breakdown of pricing information covering different wall dimensions, including brick prices per m².

-- How long the job will take and an overview of what a bricklayer can do
+- How to build a brick wall, as well as how long the job will take and an overview of what other jobs a bricklayer can do.

 Want to know how much a brick wall costs to build?

-In this guide, we look at garden wall prices of different heights, lengths and thicknesses, laying garden wall foundations, as well as the labour cost of hiring a bricklayer to build a wall.
+In this guide, we look at garden wall prices of different heights, lengths and thicknesses, laying garden wall foundations, and the labour cost of hiring a bricklayer to build a wall.

 £1,000